-One might older couples are divorcing because children have finally left the nest or that people are living longer and just getting bored in marriage.
+One might think older couples divorce because children finally leave the nest, or because people live longer and just get bored in marriage.
 That doesn’t appear to be the case, however.

 According to research from the National Center for Family and Marriage at Bowling Green State University:

 - Couples who own property together and couples with over $250,000 in assets were less likely to divorce.